hyunah-jung95/patent-application-generator/README.md

 2. The app analyzes the uploaded documents and extracts data matched with US-patent application requirements.
 3. Parse and refine extracted data and fill out HTML form.
 4. Users review the form and add, delete and edit each line of the filled data.
 5. User can save or print the application form to be ready to submit to the patent department.

+# Key Features
+- **Speciality**: The app is focused on the handful problem with patent lawyers in US.
+- **Accuracy**: The accuracy of the completed form is 99%, which is validated by the patent lawyer in partnership.
+- **Compatibility**: The app can be applied to multiple languages(e.g. English, Chinese, Korean, etc.), and variety of types of pdf can be readable(image, text, etc.)
+- **Scalability**: Multiple documents can be uploaded and can be handled.

+# My Contributions
+- _Designed_ the architecture, collaborating with the PM and patent lawyer to align with client business requirements.
+- _Developed_ backend logic using Python and created a user-friendly frontend UI with Streamlit.
+- _Deployed_ the app using CI/CD pipelines on GCP, ensuring reliability and scalability.

 # Technical Considerations
 ### Streamlit and VertexAI Integration